Imaginary Crimes: Plot

 The following morning, police arrive at the Weiler residence with a warrant for Ray.
 Greta is subsequently taken by child services, as Sonya, though now eighteen, does not have legal guardianship of her.
 Meanwhile, Ray arrives in Reno with Eddie, where he begins planning new schemes, but is remorseful of leaving his daughters behind.
 He drives back to Portland from Reno in the middle of the night, and returns to find his house empty.
 In the morning, Ray visits the home of the judge overseeing his case, and pleads that he protect Sonya and Greta from having to testify.

-A day later, Sonya attends her senior graduation from Edgemont.
+A day later, Sonya attends her high school graduation from Edgemont Academy.
 After the ceremony, she apologizes to Mr. Webster for her father's actions, and tells him she plans on working a summer job to repay him.
 Moments later, Ray and Greta arrive at the graduation, escorted in a police car.
 Ray gifts Sonya an expensive writing pen as a graduation gift.
 In a voiceover narration, Sonya recounts the events of the years after, in which she raised Greta while her father served his prison sentence; after his release, he continued to be obsessed with business opportunities, particularly ones involving metals, ore, and space technology of the time.
 Some years later, Ray went into the mountains on an excursion, and froze to death.